johngh/break-timers/README.md

 e.g. in the original it was possible to accidentally start multiple overlapping pomodoro timers.
 This version has locking implemented to prevent this.

+NB: You will need to update the location for the lock file to a valid path before you can use it.

+It is currently set to:

+lockFile = "c:\john\bin\pomodoro.lock"

 ### References